 Degree focus: Computer systems analysis, computer information technology

 Computer systems analysts are jack-of-all-trades in the IT space.
 They work with company leadership as a representative of the IT department, implement software, install hardware on systems and may even do some project management.
-It has a 10-year job growth outlook that is well above average, so there will be jobs out there.
+It has a 10-year job growth outlook, which is well above average, according to the Bureau of Labor Statistics (BLS).

 Degree focus: Computer networking

 Median Annual Wage: $109,020 per year/$52.41 per hour

 A computer network architect is a business’ maestro of all things networking.
 From LANs to WANs and intranet, the network architect’s job is to implement, maintain and update these networks while keeping the business’s goals and security in mind.